 No Incline Feature – This is what I consider a major drawback.
 Most elliptical trainers include the ability to incline the motion.
 The advantage is that you can increase your cardio exertion and you can target additional muscles.
 Not sure why they did not include this.

 23 lbs.
 Flywheel – A heavy flywheel that will contribute to a very natural elliptical stride.

 10” Step Up – In contrast to rear drive ellipticals, this low step up is much more easy to mount and dismount.

 Warranty – The coverage is typical for this price range.

-I give the Vision Fitness X40 elliptical trainer high marks for quality of construction and the various ergonomic features.
-Where I have issues is with their pricing.
-You will find that Vision Fitness equipment tends to be higher than comparable machines because they typically sell in fitness specialty stores.
+Our team gives the Vision Fitness X40 elliptical high marks for quality of construction and the various ergonomic features.
+Where we have issues is with their pricing.
+You’ll find that Vision Fitness equipment tends to be higher than comparable machines because they typically sell in fitness specialty stores.
 These stores provide an excellent service, by providing you with fitness professionals that can match your fitness goals with the right machine.
 However, that service usually comes with a mark-up price.
 NordicTrack offers the E 16.7 with a 10” full color touch screen display with Android browser, a 15” HD TV, iFit Live compatibility, 34 lbs. flywheel and 40 installed programs for $1,699.

-Also, I cannot imagine buying an elliptical trainer without the ability to incline the motion.
+Also, we cannot imagine buying an elliptical trainer without the ability to incline the motion.
 I mix up the incline on my machine regularly.